viniciusls/nodejs-aws-sendsms/README.md

 # nodejs-sendsms
-A NodeJS application to send SMS
+A NodeJS application to send SMS using Amazon SNS